 Amanda Barnett: [00:36:11] This is a perfect segue.

 Kyle Ditzian: [00:36:15] Yeah.
 So we talk about writing good objectives all the time.
-And I think that having good objectives is extremely important to having a good training day objectives.
-You know, if if you if you follow, you know, does right.
-You get your objectives down first and then write your training to to accomplish those objectives, to get people to actually be able to do them by the end.
-So I wanted to talk about best practices were actually writing good objectives, as you guys were privy to earlier, I have fairly strong feelings about..
+And I think that having good objectives is extremely important to have a good training day objectives.
+You know, if you follow, you know, do right.
+You get your objectives down first and then write your training to accomplish those objectives, to get people to actually be able to do them by the end.
+So I wanted to talk about best practices that were actually writing good objectives, as you guys were privy to earlier, I have fairly strong feelings about.

-Amanda Barnett: [00:36:51] Can I just frame up real quick in image twenty seven that I shared.
+Amanda Barnett: [00:36:51] Can I just frame up real quick in image twenty-seven that I shared.
 Everybody, please look at those images I shared.
 It’s going to really be very beneficial.
-And then, Kyle, the image I shared is just an objective checklist that talk about performance conditions and criteria.
-And then there’s links related to that as well.
+And then, Kyle, the image I shared is just an objective checklist that talks about performance conditions and criteria.
+And then there are links related to that as well.
 I don’t want to take away from what you were going to talk about, but I just wanted.

 Kyle Ditzian: [00:39:55] So you kind of talked about testing a bit.
 Oh, no Manny, do you have some input?
 OK, you kind of talked about testing and I wanted to tie objectives and testing together.
-Do you feel like an effective for an effective test to exist?
+Do you feel like it is an effective test to exist?
 Does it require the existence of good objectives?

 Dr. Natalie Parks: [00:40:17] I would say yes.
-Otherwise, what are you what are you testing and how do you know if they have it?
+Otherwise, what are you testing and how do you know if they have it?
 So if I could ask you a whole lot of things.
 Right, like I could create a test, but I don’t necessarily know if that test is measuring your skills as it relates to what I want you to do.
 And so, yeah, I think it all kind of starts with the objectives.
-And then I think it also like there are two types of testing that a lot of times we talk about in organizational behavior is like performance based versus competency based.
+And then I think it also likes there are two types of testing that a lot of times we talk about in organizational behavior is like performance-based versus competency-based.
 And so but I think your objectives tying back to that.
 Right.
-So if you want somebody to know or understand, then you might be able to do a competency based in terms of like what is your factual understanding or knowledge base of a topic area.
-But if you want somebody to be able to perform a skill or or do something a certain way, then you probably need performance based testing, which is looking at, you know, how well do you demonstrate that skill or how fluent are you at that behavior?
+So if you want somebody to know or understand, then you might be able to do a competency-based in terms of like what is your factual understanding or knowledge base of a topic area.
+But if you want somebody to be able to perform a skill or do something a certain way, then you probably need performance-based testing, which is looking at, you know, how well do you demonstrate that skill or how fluent are you at that behavior?

 Amanda Barnett: [00:43:34] And, you know, really, it was I needed to write down prompts for him and what questions to ask as a trainer of like, OK, before I do this, walk around this property, what should I be looking for?
 So that was like another good one.
 And then you can test where that person is.
 And, you know, can they actually say what the procedure is or whatever it might be?
 The other thing that with this individual we were working on.
 So he had a hard time with questions, but he had a hard time with feedback, too.
 So, you know, if I missed something, I actually said, I want feedback.
 I want to know if I missed something.
 So I would intentionally, like, do something great.
 But then I would also intentionally miss something to give him an opportunity to provide me feedback, you know, and we made it fun.
 But it was one of those things that he got more comfortable with the more he practiced.
 So I was honestly using the best method.
 I had my competencies as a trainer.
 Here are the things that I want you to demonstrate.
 Went over it with them.
 I demonstrated that myself and then I had him repeat it.
 And then we provided feedback to each other.
 That also got sidebar by covid.
 So, you know, I was actually hoping to turn these two things I talked about into research that I would have been super cool, I anticipated was actually going to decrease the amount of time for training by 50 percent, actually, potentially for both clients.